 Writer.
 Director.
 Filmmaker.

 Sasha is a biracial Chinese, Russian, and English creative based in Naarm/Melbourne, Australia.
-Closing in on over half a decade of experience in the film and television industry, specialising in narrative, documentary, branded content, and commercial film production.
+He’s closing in on over half a decade of experience in the film and television industry, specialising in narrative, documentary, branded content, and commercial film productions.

 He’s a recognised filmmaker and artist, achieving the title of DUX in Unit 1/2 & 3/4 Media.
 His short film, ‘Maybe, I’m Not Okay’, which premiered at the Beaconhills College Berwick CR8 exhibition, was submitted for consideration in the VCE 2024 season of excellence within Top Screens.